pieces-app/plugin_sublime/README.md

 ### Copilot Ask

-Need some help from Copilot?
+Need some help from the Pieces Copilot?
 Whether it's commenting, fixing a bug, or adding a docstring, just select the code, right-click to open the context menu, and choose `Pieces > Ask Copilot`.
 Let Copilot do the heavy lifting for you!

 ![](https://storage.googleapis.com/pieces_multimedia/PROMOTIONAL/PIECES_FOR_DEVELOPERS/SUBLIME/ask.gif)

-### Open Saved Material
+### Open Saved Materials

 Ready to access your saved materials?
 It's super easy!
 Just follow these steps: